fkaduk/kobodeck/README.md

 ### Future work

-- Sync highlights and annotations from the Kobo (`Bookmark` table in `KoboReader.sqlite`) to Readeck's annotations API.
+- Sync highlights and annotations from the Kobo (`Bookmark` table in `KoboReader.sqlite`) to Readeck's annotations API
 - Add sync of reading progress (current position) from the Kobo to Readeck — note that progress may differ between EPUB and KEPUB formats
 - Add functionality to also fetch archived articles
 - Add functionality to fetch favourites only
-- Syncing is only one way, as we avoid writing to Kobo's NickelDB — reverse sync may still be worth exploring
+- Syncing is currently only one way, as we avoid writing to Kobo's NickelDB — reverse sync may still be worth exploring
+- The run script does not inhibit device sleep — if the Kobo sleeps during a long sync, downloads may be interrupted